 The adrenal glands are located near the kidneys and produce several vital substances that regulate a variety of body functions and are necessary to sustain life.
 The most widely known of these substances is cortisol, commonly known as “cortisone.”
 Decreased or excessive production of these substances, especially cortisol, may be life-threatening.

 The pituitary gland is located in the frontal lobe of the brain.
 It regulates the functions of the other endocrine glands.
-The pituitary gland secretes hormones that signals the thyroid and adrenal glands, ovaries and testicles how much hormone to secrete.
+The pituitary gland secretes hormones that signal the thyroid and adrenal glands, ovaries, and testicles how much hormone to secrete.

 What is cortisol?